NDsurfer8/FinanceApp/money-pilot/FIREBASE_SECURITY_SETUP.md

 2. Replace the existing rules with the content from `firebase-database-rules.json`
 3. Click **Publish** to apply the rules

+**Note**: The rules file has been corrected to remove JSON comments and fix structural issues.
+The rules are now properly formatted for Firebase.

 ### Step 3: Test the Rules

 1. Try creating a new user account